 Important to know:

+Check out some of the best places to visit in North East and plan your travel Itinerary accordingly.
 Do remember that to visit Arunachal Pradesh, Manipur, Nagaland, Mizoram and some areas of Sikkim, Indians need to have an Inner Line Permit.
 The permit is not required to visit Assam, Tripura and Meghalaya.